 Scams calls, emails or texts

-Fraudulent calls, emails or texts pretend to be from companies or banks and try to get money or personal, sensitive or financial info from you eg usernames, passwords, credit card details, or even your Sky viewing card number.
+These are fraudulent calls, emails or texts pretending to be from companies or banks and trying to get money or personal, sensitive or financial info from you.
+E.g. usernames, passwords, credit card details, or even your Sky viewing card number.

 They might get in touch by phone, email or text, or through a website or social media, and can often look or sound genuine.
 No matter how you’re contacted, you should always be wary of anything you weren’t expecting.

 Fraudsters are often able to spoof or fake the calling number or sending email address, so even if it looks like it is from a company or someone you recognise, treat unsolicited or out of the blue calls, texts and emails carefully and use the advice below to look for other clues that they might not be genuine.

 Watch our video for help protecting yourself from scams.